 The University's investments are in two commingled funds.
 Both funds are hedge funds that hold both long and short positions in mostly publicly traded, and some privately traded, distressed debt securities (i.e., the securities trade at significant discounts to their par value).
-The University's interest in one of the funds is redeemable without penalty on a quarterly basis with 90-day notice beginning April 1, 2012.
-The University's interest in the other fund may be redeemed without penalty in annual 25% increments over the next four years.
+The University's interest in one of the funds is redeemable without penalty on a quarterly basis with 90-day notice.
+The University's interest in the other fund may be redeemed without penalty in annual 25% increments over the next three years.